Mission / Vision Statement

 - What payment options are available to me?

-- Cash, money orders, certified bank checks, attorney checks
+- Cash, money orders, certified bank checks.
+Personal checks are NOT accepted.

-- A 2.99% service fee is added to all credit card payments.
+- A service fee is added to all credit card payments, at the point of sale.

 - I have received a traffic ticket - what do I do now?